 When an object is selected in Edit mode, a Toolbar appears in the lower part of the screen.
-The Toolbar lets you move, rotate, scale, duplicate, rename, group, delete or replace an asset.
+The Toolbar lets you move, rotate, scale, duplicate, rename group or delete an asset.
 You can also add interactivity to the asset and change the placement of layers in a layered file.

 To learn more about moving, rotating, scaling and grouping objects, see Place and Edit Scene Content.